smogm/bitg-webwallet-backend/README.md

 This application integrates the following services & APIs:
-* [bitcoingreen node rpc](https://github.com/bitcoingreen/) - RPC documentation is not ready yet.
+* [eccoin node rpc](https://github.com/project-ecc) - RPC documentation is not ready yet.

 ### Adding DNS or SSL